School Science Lessons

 Antioxidants inhibits oxidation or reaction with oxygen, are soluble in oil and cheap to produce.

-Antioxidants are preservatives for fatty products and oils that are themselves oxidized instead of the added substance to prevent the occurrence of oxidation, i.e. rancidity.
+Antioxidants are preservatives for fatty products and oils that are themselves oxidized instead of the added substance to prevent oxidation, i.e. rancidity.

 E319, tertiary butylhydroquinone (TBHQ), a phenol, C10H14O2